jussitohka/KUBIAC_brainimageanalysis/README.md

 Intra-subject registration
 Concept  of stereotactic space
 Registration to stereotactic space
-Registration algorithms (cost-functions, transforms, optimization, interpolation) Point-based registration
+Registration algorithms (cost-functions, transforms, optimization, interpolation) - cross correlation (same to same) and mutual information
+Point-based registration

 Basics of neuroanatomy  (mainly where to look for more information)